Maintenance Technician Career Guide: Duties, Skills & Salary

 • High school diploma or equivalent

-Maintenance technician salaries and hourly rates vary widely depending on the sector, location and years of experience.
-On average, though, a technician working full time can expect to make about $25 an hour or $48,000 a year, according to reported salaries from Glassdoor, Talent.com and Indeed (which also feature relevant job postings).
+Maintenance technician salaries and hourly rates vary widely depending on the sector, your location and years of experience.
+On average, though, a technician working full time can expect to make about $24 an hour, according to Indeed.
+Glassdoor reports a median total pay of $68,000 a year, while Talent.com states that entry-level positions start around $44,000 a year and can go up to $94,000, depending on experience.
+(All three sites also feature relevant job postings).

 Keep in mind that, as you advance your technical skill set and gain valuable work experience, there is substantial room for growth.
-Of course, participating in job training programs can also help you work your way up in the sector.
+Of course, participating in apprenticeship programs or on-the-job training can also help you work your way up in the sector.

 Benefits of Becoming a Maintenance Technician